The Real Housewives of Potomac: Seasons 1–8

-Seasons 7–9
+Seasons 9–present

-The seventh season premiered on October 9, 2022, with Davis departing, former housewife Charrisse Jackson-Jordan returning as a friend of the housewives, alongside Jacqueline Blake.
-Former cast members Rost and Davis both made a guest appearance.

-The eighth season premiered on November 5, 2023, with new housewife Nneka Ihim and friend of the housewives Keiarna Stewart joining, alongside Jackson-Jordan returning in a "friend of the housewives" capacity.
-Former cast member Blake made guest appearances.

-In March 2024, Candiace Dillard Bassett announced her decision to exit the series, after six seasons.
+In March 2024, Dillard Bassett announced her decision to exit the series, after six seasons.
 In April 2024, Robyn Dixon confirmed she was fired from the show, after eight seasons.
 In May 2024, Nneka Ihim confirmed her departure from the show, after only one season.
 The ninth season premiered on October 6, 2024, with new housewife Stacey Rusch and new friend of the housewives Jassi Rideaux joining the cast, alongside Blake returning in a “friend of” capacity and Stewart being promoted to a full-time role.
 Jackson-Jordan left the show again after the eighth season.

-Season 10

 In February 2025, People reported filming for the tenth season was expected to commence at the end of March, without Huger, following her DUI conviction.
 Two months later, Thornton announced her departure from the franchise.
 In June, it was announced Samuels would return for the tenth season in a "friend of" capacity.
 The tenth season premiered on October 5, 2025, with new housewives Tia Glover and Angel Massie joining the cast, alongside Rideaux returning in a "friend of" capacity.

+In April 2026, Bravo announced production on the eleventh season had begun.
+Bryant, Darby, Osefo, Glover, and Rusch were named as returning housewives.
+It will also feature the returns of original housewives Huger and Dixon, with Huger returning as a full-time housewife and Dixon as a friend.
+The eleventh season will premiere on October 11, 2026.
+Alongside the previously mentioned returns, Courtney Ajinça will be introduced as a housewife and Samuels returning as a friend.